HarbJohn/SmartTA/README.md

 Replace `s...A` with your OpenAI API key.
 Open [http://localhost:8501](http://localhost:8501) while the container runs.

-🧩 Note for Professor:
+🧩 **Note for Professor:**

-• After running the Docker image, the YouTube system index takes about 1–2 minutes to load.
+- After running the Docker image, the YouTube system index takes about 1–2 minutes to load.
-• For the RAG module, after entering the first query, please allow 5–6 minutes for the CLIP ViT model, text transformer and embedding models to download and after that each query will take around 5-10 second depends if text or image.
+- For the RAG module, after entering the first query, allow 5–6 minutes for the CLIP ViT model, text transformer, and embedding models to download.
+After that, each query takes about 5–10 seconds (text/image dependent).
-• On a 4G connection, this initial setup used approximately 3 GB of bandwidth and took around 5-6 minutes.
+- On a 4G connection, this initial setup used ~3 GB of bandwidth and took about 5–6 minutes.
-• Once loaded, all components run smoothly and remain cached inside the container for subsequent queries as shown in short demo docker video.
+- Once loaded, all components run smoothly and remain cached inside the container (as shown in the short Docker demo).
-• Our Docker image size is 6.68 GB.
+- The Docker image size is about 6.68 GB.

 ---